Art of FACELESS

 Most were unnecessary.

-A few were structurally incompatible with the kind of work AOF is built to make.
+A few were structurally incompatible with the kind of work AOF is built to make but became experimental art projects and research nodes.

 AOF’s centre of gravity now lives exactly where it should: